 The brain specialists that entered the room during this particular hospitalization seemed to have a vendetta against instilling hope.
 Though that perception was definitely influenced by the extreme stress we were under, I was told by a worker that the neurologists were starting to put a purposeful emphasis on “speaking reality” and “sharing negative projections” because they didn’t want parents leaving the hospital with unrealistic expectations.
-I felt like they went over the top, and were actually very discouraging in a situation that could use a little hope.
+I felt like they went over the top, and were actually very discouraging in a situation that could have used a little hope.

-They shared their thoughts that my child could be a blind little vegetable forever, and would probably remain in his current state, unable to eat, communicate, or even swallow his own saliva.
+They shared their thoughts (that my child could be a blind little vegetable forever, and would probably remain in his current state, unable to eat, communicate, or even swallow his own saliva).
 I did not appreciate their pitiful looks as I told them that I knew he would decide for himself how much he wanted to fight through this.

 I refused to project their negativity and hopelessness onto him.
 After their depressing visits, I’d whisper to him, “I know you can do it!”

 There is a tremendous connection between the thoughts we think and how our brain grows and changes, and I didn’t want him latching onto any of their negative projections (Rebekah wrote more about that here).

 And you know what?
 He is doing it!